-Prior to transfer to ECC, all school sites must be fenced by a 2.4 metre high welded mesh polyester powder coated fence (conforming to BS1722-16:2009) with vertical wire diameter of at least 5mm and horizontal wire diameter of at least 5mm conforming to BS 1722 Part 14:2017 'specification for open mesh steel panel fences Category 1 (general purpose fences up to 2.4m high)', and gated at both highway access points.
+Therefore, Prior to transfer to ECC, all school sites with exception of frontages facing Healthy School Streets or School Squares must be fenced by a 2.4 metre fence either of high welded mesh polyester powder coated fence (conforming to BS1722-16:2009) with vertical wire diameter of at least 5mm and horizontal wire diameter of at least 5mm conforming to BS 1722 Part 14:2017 'specification for open mesh steel panel fences Category 1 (general purpose fences up to 2.4m high)', or another approved option and gated at both highway access points.
+The Essex Design Guide School Design principles document sets out options for secure fencing including a 2.4m high welded mesh polyester powder coated fence, together with other options including 2.4m high brick piers at regular intervals with 2.4m high metal railings between them.